MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/aggregation/$count.md

 # count

 The `count` command is used to count the number of documents in a collection that match a specified query.
-This command is particularly useful for obtaining quick statistics about the data stored in your collections, such as the number of documents that meet certain criteria.
+This command is useful for obtaining quick statistics about the data stored in your collections, such as the number of documents that meet certain criteria.

 ## Syntax